ComputationalRadiationPhysics/picongpu/docs/source/tutorials/hemeraIn5min.rst

    Note that we not only used a different "submit system" ``sbatch``, but also changed the template file to :file:`etc/picongpu/hemera-hzdr/k80.tpl`.
-   Both profile and template file are built for the same compute device, the NVIDIA Tesla "K80" GPU.
+   (This template file is directly located in your project directory.`) Both profile and template file are built for the same compute device, the NVIDIA Tesla "K80" GPU.